javglex/FSND-capstone/README.md

 ## API Reference

 ### Getting Started
-- Base URL: Currently this app is only configured to run locally.
-Backend app is hosted in `http://127.0.0.1:5000/`
+- Base URL: This app can run either locally or from Heroku.
+Backend app is set to be hosted locally in `http://127.0.0.1:5000/`, and on Heroku in `https://fsnd-capstone-javi.herokuapp.com/`
 - Authentication: Auth0.

 ## To run application: